Location metadata

 GPS coordinates, altitude, map previews, and location hints when a photo contains position data.

-Drop a JPEG, TIFF, PNG, or WebP image to view GPS coordinates, camera details, timestamps, PNG text chunks, WebP EXIF/XMP, and raw metadata.
-Everything is read locally in your browser.
+Choose a JPEG, TIFF, PNG, or WebP image to check GPS coordinates, camera details, timestamps, PNG text chunks, WebP EXIF/XMP, and raw metadata.
+This online EXIF viewer reads everything locally in your browser.

 Analyze your photo